jackpoll4100/Demiplane2Roll20/README.md

 # Demiplane 2 Roll20
-A tool that enables rolls from Demiplane character sheets to be rolled in Roll20 Note that this tool does not use the Roll20 api and so should not require you to be a Pro member to make use of it.
+A tool that enables rolls from Demiplane character sheets to be rolled in Roll20.

+Note that this tool does not use the Roll20 api and so should not require you to be a Pro member to make use of it.

+This tool is also compatible with the new Discord Activity for Roll20.

 ## Overview
 This is a ```UserScript```, meaning it needs to be used with a browser extension like [TamperMonkey](https://www.tampermonkey.net/) or [ViolentMonkey](https://chromewebstore.google.com/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag) etc.